-It was one horse, Nick, that started Jo's Equine Touch journey.
+It was one horse, a french trotter called Nick, that started Jo's Equine Touch journey.
 Three years of study; four anatomy and physiology papers, four theory papers, an essay and over 120 case assessments later Jo qualified as an Equine Touch Practitioner in 2015.

-At the same time, Jo also studied and successfully passed British Horse Society Stage exams, as well as certificated online courses in Equine Nutrition and Animal Welfare.
+At the same time, Jo also studied for and successfully passed British Horse Society Stage exams, as well as certificated online courses in Equine Nutrition and Animal Welfare.
 The Equine Advisor was being created!

-More recently Jo has utilised her BSC (Honours) Degree in Geography, Geographic Information Systems and Remote Sensing and is now also able to offer thermal imaging.
+Jo has utilised her BSc (Honours) Degree in Geography, Geographic Information Systems and Remote Sensing to offer equine thermography.
 In 2016 Jo became a certified and registered saddle fitter for The Saddle Company, and in 2018 qualified as a Bach Flower Registered Practitioner offering Bach Flower Remedies.
 In 2021 Jo qualified as a RAMA SQP-E and became a saddle fitter for additional, international, brands as well as undertaking additional training with Society of Master Saddlers and becoming a Trainee Saddle fitter with the expectation of qualifying in 2023.

-The journey has only just begun and there is much, much more to be learned and many more skills and qualifications to be gained which will in time add to Jo's portfolio of services offered.
+This journey is only just beginning and there is much, much more to be learned and many more skills and qualifications to be gained which will in time add to Jo's portfolio of services offered.
 Jo firmly believes that there can never be too many skills available to any horseman or woman and the old adage is true:

 You never stop learning where horses are concerned!